adhering/midl-website/pages/articles-of-association.md

 ## TRANSITIONAL PROVISION
 ### Article 11.
 Contrary to the provisions of Article 4 paragraph 1, the first board consists of one person, the founder.
-This provision shall cease to have effect and shall be regarded as no longer forming part of these Articles of Association if and as soon as the foundation has provided for the appointment of two co-directors.
+This provision shall cease to have effect and shall be regarded as no longer forming part of these Articles of Association if and as soon as the foundation has provided for the appointment of two or more additional board members.

 This deed was executed in Nijmegen on the date stated in the head of this deed.